-Criteria JORC Code explanation Commentary approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
-There must be reasonable grounds to expect that all necessary Government approvals will be received within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
-Highlight and discuss the materiality of any unresolved matter that is dependent on a third party on which extraction of the reserve is contingent. this area in 2022.
-An ongoing ESHIA is planned to be completed by 2019, with data collection commenced in 2017.
+Criteria J(ORC Code explanation Commentary approvals will be received within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
+Highlight and discuss the materiality of any unresolved matter that is dependent on a third party on which extraction of the reserve is contingent.
 Classification The basis for the classification of the Ore Reserves into varying confidence categories.
 Whether the result appropriately reflects the Competent Person's view of the deposit.
 The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any).
 In general, the classification of reserves reflects the confidence in the underlying resource model (Indicated or Measured), which in turn is based on drilling spacing.
-However, there is a portion of Measured Resource which lies outside of the area of the original DFS (see discussion above) classified as "Probable Reserve" on the basis that there is still a level of uncertainty that mining approvals will be granted.
-Audits or reviews The results of any audits or reviews of Ore Reserve estimates.
-The reserves were audited annually by SRK of Cardiff.
-Feedback from SRK were used to improve the reserves estimation process.
+Audits or reviews • The results of any audits or reviews of Ore Reserve estimates.
+The reserves were audited by SRK of Cardiff and Datamine.
+Feedback from SRK and Datamine were used to improve the reserves estimation process.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
-For example, the application of statistical or geostatistical Namalope is an on-going operation and as such there is the opportunity to compare the reserves estimation with actual production data with the monthly reconciliation process.
-The historical results show that the reserves estimations are generally within 15% every month (local estimation), and over longer periods the error is less.
-In 2017 the estimated grade of the reserves was 0.01% lower than the grade actually mined. procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
+For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore The errors in production forecasting process caused by grade and tonnage estimation are generally much lower than the differences in production caused by differences to forecast mining rates, operating hours and plant recoveries.
+Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Namalope is an on-going operation and as such there is the opportunity to compare the reserves estimation with actual production data with the monthly reconciliation process.
+The best test of accuracy for the Namalope reserves model is to compare predicted grades with actual grades.
+In 2023 the average actual grade of the reserves mined was 3.94% HM (as determined in the monthly reconciliations using ore samples from the plant) whereas the average grade of the equivalent material in the resource model was 3.83%.
+The resource model understated the average grade in 2023 by 2.9%, an error which has very minimal impact.
+The errors in production forecasting process caused by grade and tonnage estimation are generally much lower than the differences in production caused by differences to forecast mining rates, operating hours and plant recoveries.